 Craft beers have never been more popular.
 People are forming clubs dedicated solely to visiting local breweries and trying their brews.
 Heavy ales are often favored over lighter, sweeter beers, but not during the summer.
-Here are five small-batch beers to get you through the hottest summer days.

 The 5 best summer beers